 Throughout the years, I’ve been part of a few medium- to large-scale system migrations.
-As in, rewriting old logic in a new language or stack to gain better scalability, resilience, and maintainability, or to respond more easily to changing business requirements.
-Whether rewriting your system is the right move is its own debate.
+As in, rewriting old logic in a new language or stack.
+The goal is usually better scalability, resilience, and maintainability, or more flexibility to adapt to changing requirements.
+Now, whether rewriting your system is the right move is its own debate.

 A common question that shows up during a migration is, “How do we make sure the new system behaves exactly like the old one, minus the icky parts?”
 Another one is, “How do we build the new system while the old one keeps changing without disrupting the business?”

 There’s no universal playbook.
 It depends on how gnarly the old system is, how ambitious the new system is, and how much risk the business can stomach.
-After a few of these migrations, one approach keeps coming back.
+After going through a few of these migrations, I realized one approach keeps showing up.
+So I’ll expand on it here.

 At the start, you don’t rip out bad behavior or ship new features.
 Everything is about output parity.
 Once the systems line up and the new one has processed enough real traffic to earn some trust, you start sending actual user traffic to it.
 If something blows up, you roll back.
 If it behaves as expected, you push more traffic.
 Eventually the old system gets to ride off into the sunset.